PeculiarVentures/pvpkcs11/README.md

 ## Using

 ### Building
-- At this time only MSCAPI support is implemented.
+- At this time only MSCAPI and CommonCrypto (OSX) support is implemented.
-- At this time only Windows is supported.
+- At this time only building on Windows and OSX is supported.
 - The package does not have a build script at this time.

 To build you need Visual Studio and you follow the following steps: